Official FIFA Partner List

 Yes, with careful wording.
 FIFA's official World Cup 26 schedule-reveal page listed Red Uno de Bolivia among the country's Broadcast Partners.
 That is the cleanest primary-source confirmation available here.

-What FIFA's partner list does not publish in full is the final Red Uno versus UNITEL match split for the whole tournament.
-So Red Uno should be treated as an official Bolivian World Cup broadcaster, while exact match counts and round-by-round allocation remain yet to be confirmed.
+What FIFA's partner list does not publish in full is the final Red Uno versus UNITEL day-by-day split for the whole tournament.
+So Red Uno should be treated as one of Bolivia's two official World Cup routes, with the broadcaster's own live and programming pages doing the final match-placement work.

 FIFA has already placed Red Uno on the official Bolivia partner list, so it is one of the correct legal starting points.

-Red Uno still frames its biggest live events around the national signal, and that is likely to stay important during World Cup weeks.
+Red Uno still frames its biggest live events around the main signal and the señal en vivo page, so both should be ready before World Cup week.

-The broadcaster's own live-event articles repeatedly say coverage can also be followed on the website.
+The broadcaster's own live-event articles repeatedly say coverage can also be followed on the website, the señal en vivo page, and the local city feeds.

-Red Uno's official app-launch note says Red Uno Play is available on iOS and Android for programming and information access.
+Red Uno's official app-launch note says Red Uno Play is available on iOS and Android for programming and information access, so it is useful as a supporting mobile hub.

 Bolivia's package is shared with UNITEL, so you should not assume every game lands on one broadcaster.

 Current official Red Uno guidance points to free access through the broadcaster's open signal, website, and digital platforms.
-The app-launch note for Red Uno Play does not describe it as a premium subscription product.
+The app-launch note for Red Uno Play does not describe it as a premium subscription product, and nothing in the reviewed material suggests a separate World Cup-only paywall on the broadcaster side.

 That makes Red Uno a realistic no-pay route for Bolivian viewers, although the exact World Cup match selection still depends on official scheduling.